Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 In Ref.~\cite{Liu:2021gva}, the mass spectrum of hidden-charm hexaquark states was investigated within the framework of the color-magnetic interaction (CMI) model.
 Mass predictions were provided for a variety of baryonium configurations.
 The analysis indicated that hexaquark states with lower isospin tend to be more compact.
-In particular, hidden-charm hexaquark states with exotic quantum numbers, such as $J^{PC} = 0^{--}, 1^{-+},$ and $3^{-+}$, were identified as promising candidates.
+In particular, hidden-charm hexaquark states with exotic quantum numbers, such as $J^{PC} = 0^{--}, 1^{-+},$ and $3^{-+}$, were identified as plausible candidates deserving further investigation.
 Furthermore, the authors discussed the possible strong two-body decay modes of these baryonium states and their relevance to future experimental searches.

 In Ref.~\cite{Salnikov:2023qnn}, by taking into account the BESIII experimental data on the cross section of $e^+ e^-\to\Lambda_c \bar{\Lambda}_c$ process, the authors carried out the analysis of various contributions to the $\Lambda_c \bar{\Lambda}_c$ interaction potential.
 The authors predicted the existence of a narrow sub-threshold resonance in the $\Lambda_c \bar{\Lambda}_c$ system with a mass of 38 MeV below the threshold.
+More recently, a comprehensive coupled-channel analysis was carried out in Ref.~\cite{Nakamura:2023exd}, in which a global fit to the $e^+e^-\to c\bar{c}$ cross sections in $\sqrt{s}=3.75-4.7$\,GeV was performed using BESIII data and a $\Lambda_c\bar{\Lambda}_c$ bound state was extracted.
+Due to coupled-channel effects, signatures of this bound state also manifest in other processes, such as a sharp dip at 4.57\,GeV in $e^+e^-\to\pi D^*\bar{D}^*$.
+Moreover, the $\Lambda_c\bar{\Lambda}_c$ bound state was found to decay significantly into $D_1\bar{D}^*$, providing an interesting insight from the analysis of the BESIII data.

 Besides, the QCD sum rule approach provides a powerful framework for studying baryonium states.
 By constructing suitable interpolating currents with well-defined $J^{PC}$ quantum numbers, one can systematically analyze the mass spectra and decay properties of these states within the QCD sum rule formalism.